Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

 • ngx-oss-app2-2

-For the purposes of this guide, you configure the NGINX Plus instances as load balancers to distribute requests to the NGINX Open Source web servers set up in Configuring NGINX Open Source on the Web Servers.
+Configure NGINX Plus instances as load balancers.
+These distribute requests to NGINX Open Source web servers set up in Configure NGINX Open Source on the Web Servers.

-Step‑by‑step instructions are provided in our deployment guide, Setting Up an NGINX Demo Environment.
+Use the Step‑by‑step instructions in our deployment guide, Setting Up an NGINX Demo Environment.

 Repeat the instructions on both ngx-plus-1 and ngx-plus-2.